 |D28F13TCEE0B0 Dual-range Heated Capacitance Manometer, 100 & 1,000 Torr, 100°C, 8 VCR-F, DB15, 0.25%/Rdg Accuracy, 2 Trip Points, Vertical Calibration||

-D28F Baratron® Dual-Range Heated Capacitance Manometers are available with the following options.
+The following options are available for D28F Baratron® Dual-Range Heated Capacitance Manometers

 |Configuration Option||Option Code|